faSUro/energy2d/API.md

 - **runsteps {steps}**

   Makes the simulation run for the given number of steps (it must be an int).
-Returns a message like "Simulation running *X* steps.", where *X* is the argument of the runsteps command.
+Returns a message like "Simulation ran *X* steps."  when the simulation will be done, where *X* is the argument of the runsteps command.

 - **stop**